-As the largest city in England’s East Midlands region and one of the oldest cities in the country, Leicester is filled with many interesting sights.
-The surprising discovery of the remains of King Richard III in 2012 in a car park in the city has sparked a flurry of development.
-This includes a visitor centre on the site where the remains were found and the restoration of the cathedral where the King was reburied.
+Leicester is the largest city in the East Midlands and one of the oldest in the country, filled with many exciting attractions.
+The discovery of the remains of King Richard III here in 2012 sparked a flurry of development.
+The cathedral where he was reburied has since been refurbished.

-All of the attractions in the centre of Leicester are easily accessible by foot and an extensive network of public buses provides services throughout the city.
+All the attractions in Leicester are easily accessible by foot; there is also an extensive bus network.

-St. Nicholas’ Church is one of the most notable places of worship in Leicester.
-It’s more than 1200 years old and it houses the Jewry Wall, said to be the largest piece of Roman masonry in the UK that’s still standing.
-Another famous church, the Leicester Cathedral, used to be the Church of St Martin and was later transformed to a Cathedral when the diocese of Leicester was restored.
+St. Nicholas’ Church is a popular place to visit in Leicester.
+It is over 1200 years old and houses the Jewry Wall, the largest piece of Roman masonry in the UK still standing.
+Another famous religious building, Leicester Cathedral, used to be the Church of St Martin.

 Frequently Asked Questions